hotwax/oms-documentation/Soft Allocation Journey.md

 }
 ```

-## Step 2: Verify store inventory for same-day delivery of cart items.
+## Step 2: Verify inventory availability of cart items.

-Utilize the `checkCartInventory` API to determine same-day delivery eligibility for cart items across stores.
-This API evaluates eligibility based on key factors, including facility latitude and longitude and a predefined distance (typically within 50 miles) for same-day delivery by the carrier.
-The results indicate the closest store eligible for same-day delivery.
+Utilize the `checkCartInventory` API to determine same-day delivery eligibility for cart items across facilities.
+This API evaluates eligibility based on key factors, including facility latitude and longitude and a predefined distance (typically within 50 miles for same-day delivery by carriers).
+The results indicate the closest facility eligible for fulfillment.

 ### Sample of `checkCartInventory`: